pocomane/brewed-in-the-apocalypse/bita-tasty.md

   </td></tr><tr><td>

-__World__ - If you hold position here, no creature will get through, but in the commotion, Amara might be dragged away into the treeline. _What do you do?_
+__Scenarist__ - If you hold position here, no creature will get through, but in the commotion, Amara might be dragged away into the treeline. _What do you do?_

   </td><td>

-__World__ - You hold position and no creature gets through, but in the commotion, Amara is dragged away into the treeline. _What do you do?_
+__Scenarist__ - You hold position and no creature gets through, but in the commotion, Amara is dragged away into the treeline. _What do you do?_

   </td></tr><tr><td>

-__World__ - The plaza is so full of people that, once you get into it, you and Cartig might be unable to communicate clearly over the din of merchants and traffic. _What do you do?_
+__Scenarist__ - The plaza is so full of people that, once you get into it, you and Cartig might be unable to communicate clearly over the din of merchants and traffic. _What do you do?_

   </td><td>

-__World__ - Wait, the plaza is so full of people that you and Cartig are unable to hear each other over the din of merchants and traffic. _What do you do instead?_
+__Scenarist__ - Wait, the plaza is so full of people that you and Cartig are unable to hear each other over the din of merchants and traffic. _What do you do instead?_

   </td></tr><tr><td>

-__World__ - If you go back now Darlon might not be there, probably still out hunting. _What do you do?_
+__Scenarist__ - If you go back now Darlon might not be there, probably still out hunting. _What do you do?_

   </td><td>

-__World__ - The place is deserted.
+__Scenarist__ - The place is deserted.
 Darlon must still be out hunting. _What do you do?_

   </td></tr></table>